serverless/dashboard/docs/concepts/metrics.md

 -->

 ## Metrics & Metric Definitions
-Metrics are included on a Trace as tags that we collect and store without the Trace Identifier (but with most other tags).
-Metrics are used to drive charts and alerts within Console and including tags on them allows for filtering of those metrics for both.
-That said, we impose limits on the cardinality of tags collected with metrics
+Metrics about your Trace are also collrected and stored in Serverless Console for alerting and charting.
+These metrics are stored individually on each trace as well as sampled for storage and alerting purposes.

-We currently only support the following metrics for ingestion.
+We are expanding the list of metrics and currently support the following metrics for ingestion.

-**Trace (Required)** - This is the core metric we build upon for collecting attributes about a Trace .
-It’s value is always 1, but it collects valuable information about errors, status codes, and compute platforms for filtering across various use cases.

-**FAAS Compute Duration (Optional)** - This metric is used for collecting details about the total time it took for a given Trace which is used for calculating costs.
+**FAAS Compute Duration** - This metric is used for collecting details about the total time it took for a given Trace which is used for calculating costs.

-**FAAS Memory Percent (Optional)**  - This is the memory percentage used for a function invocation.
+**FAAS Memory Percent**  - This is the memory percentage used for a function invocation.